Average Read Time: 4 minutes

 Understandably, this is still making waves in the digital world, and some leading experts believe that multi-device audiences and a ‘mobile-first’ ethos is what’s coming next.
 Which makes sense when considering the future of web design and Google’s rules; narrowing the focus and tightening its rules on the way things are displayed on mobiles – favouring large buttons to make using websites on touch screens easier, for example, and making social media buttons on websites a must if you want to get found.

-2. The internet of things and the future of web design
+2. The internet of things

 According to Gartner Inc. (a global leading technology research company), there will be 20.8 billion devices worldwide on the internet by 2020.
 That’s a lot of devices!
 And this, in a nutshell, is the internet of things; objects connected to each other by the internet.
 This has kickstarted another theory regarding the future of web design: the distinctions made between product design, graphic design, and interface design will become more blurred as differing technologies are able to communication with each other and accomplish more, with less input from the end user.